bom-d-van/bom-d-van.github.io/talks/my-go-graphite-changes.md

+# Whispering in the trees

-# Scaling go graphite stroage stack
+## Scaling go graphite stroage stack

+Xiaofan Hu @ Booking.com

+(note: puns intended in the title)

 ---